MAYZGitHub/mayz-toc/smart-contracts/README.md

    - Note: Returned to creator along with other assets

 #### OTC Redeemers

-Redeemers for the OTC Contract
+Redeemers for the OTC Contract:

 ```
-/// Redeemers for the OTC Contract
 pub type OTCRedeemer {
   /// Create new OTC position and mint OTC ID token
   CreateOTC